Installation commissioned by Spring/Break Art Show - COPYPASTE, 2016.

 In 1962, Canadian communication theorist, Marshall McLuhan, published The Gutenberg Galaxy.
 Here, McLuhan argues for a connection between the development of linear perspective and mass produced texts.
 He sees both as contributing to the dominance of a homogenous, unified perspective of the world, with an emphasis on rationality, logic and the visual.

 REVERSE PERSPECTIVE: Before geometrical and mathematical proofs were established for linear perspective, there was reverse perspective, inverted perspective or divergent perspective.
 This is when objects that are closest to the viewer are depicted as being smaller than objects farther away.
 Not a lot is known about this phenomenon, however some stipulate that religiously significant bodies were painted conforming to a vanishing point in the heavens rather than on the earth's horizon.
 Reverse perspective is commonly seen in Byzantine and Russian Orthodox icons prior to the Renaissance.
+CHECKERBOARD FLOORS: As knowledge spread of linear perspective, there was an influx of checkerboard floors in religious paintings - particularly in the mangers where the birth of Christ was depicted.

 CONVEX MIRRORS, RELIGIOUS RELICS: To fund his money making project - the serial production of the Bible - Gutenberg manufactured convex mirrors.
 Every 7 years, in medieval Aachen, Germany, religious relics were put on display, drawing thousands of pilgrims to the city.
 Although not every pilgrim could get close enough to view the relics, they could hold above their heads Gutenberg's mirrors, whereby the holy rays that emanated from the relics reflected down upon their faces.
 This plan foundered when the showing of the relics was cancelled due to an outbreak of the Black Death ie the Plague.